 No. Most locations encourage diverse teams but all have the option for participants to apply with or request to join female/male segregated teams.

 It’ll be announced soon.
-Keep following us to know.
+Keep following our social media channels of (TDRAuae) to know.

 At the Registration phase, you should read the challenges well, choose one, and work on the idea with your team.
-During the Mentorship & Training phase, you should choose a suitable quiet place to attend the session, prepare your laptop, and prepare your papers and pens.
-If you are going to attend the sessions with all your team members from one room, you should follow the Coronavirus social distancing rules.
+During the Mentorship & Training phase, you should choose a suitable quiet place to attend the session, prepare your laptop, and prepare your papers and pens. check the hackathon locations in each emirate and visit the one near to you with your team members to work on the idea and present it to the evaluation committee.

 As the working hours and the participants' time are one of our concerns, the time of participation is 4 to 6 hour per day divided on online and recorded sessions.

 At the end of the hackathon, the participants will present their ideas or prototypes and these presentations will be recorded.
-A jury of prestigious judges will evaluate the presentations and final selections will be announced at the closing ceremony marking International Open Data Day on March 6.
+A jury of prestigious judges will evaluate the presentations and final selections will be announced at the closing ceremony on the 7th of March.

-Prizes will be awarded during the closing ceremony on the International Open Data Day, March 6.
+Prizes will be awarded during the closing ceremony on the 7th of March

 Hackathons are meant for collaboration in a creative, open and transparent way to solve large challenges.
 As part of that, the work done in hackathons is generally provided openly and the quick timing precludes any lengthy legal procedures.
 We encourage teams to look at the Creative Commons licenses if they are interested in retaining intellectual ownership or acknowledgement of their work.
 Most often, hackathon teams choose the CC By or CC By-SA license.